 Last summer, looking at my still flourishing rhubarb patch, a friend said “We used to make pies and jam and then made the rest into rhubarb juice.”
 Really?
 This had never crossed my mind.
 Just cook it down a bit and strain it, she said.
 So I did.
-It’s wonderful, like pink lemonade only better.
+It’s wonderful.
+Like pink lemonade, only better.

 Cut then cook in stainless steel

 Cut washed rhubarb stalks into 1″ pieces and put them in a large stainless steel stock pot.
 I did 16 cups of chopped rhubarb at a time.
+That’s about 25-30 rhubarb stalks.

 I added water to more than cover the rhubarb and cooked it on medium heat until it softened, about 30 mins.
 Then I added sugar, 2 cups to start.
 The amount depends on how sweet you want the juice.
 Cook the rhubarb another 20 mins until completely soft.
 Taste the juice and add more sugar if you like.
 I added about another half cup.
 Add sugar when the juice is hot so it will dissolve.